 Be sure to carefully remove weeds when they crop up.

-Asparagus is a dioecious plant, meaning it produces male and female plants.
+Asparagus are dioecious plants, meaning they produce male and female plants.
 However, only the female plants produce berries.

 The full asparagus plant can grow up to 60 inches (150 cm) tall, with rhizome-type roots and small red berries.
 However, the most valuable part of the asparagus is the young shoots, which are used in gourmet cuisine.
 Although they usually go ignored, the rhizomes also contain supporting compounds that are beneficial to health.